CenterForTheBuiltEnvironment/clima/README.md

 Note that whenever you want to run the tool, you have to activate the virtualenv first.

 #### Adding new dependencies
-Pipfiles contain information about the dependencies of your project, and supercede the requirements.txt file that is typically used in Python projects.
+Pipfiles contain information about the dependencies of your project, and supersede the requirements.txt file that is typically used in Python projects.

 To install a Python package for your project use the install keyword.
 For example,